8/7/2024

 spk24

-Good afternoon, thanks for taking the question.
-Yamini, I wanted to follow up on the prepad remarks around HubSpot achieving HIPAA compliance.
-I also understand how meaningful this milestone is.
-Is there a way to think about what percentage of deals perhaps you wouldn't be invited to because you didn't have HIPAA compliance or how much this expends the time opportunity for you because you now have access to those customers and healthcare and financials?
-Any call out, that would be helpful.
+Good afternoon.
+Thanks for taking the question.
+Yamini, I wanted to follow up on the prepared remarks around HubSpot achieving HIPAA compliance.
+Help us understand how meaningful this milestone is.
+Is there a way to think about what percentage of deals perhaps you wouldn't be invited to because you didn't have HIPAA compliance or how much this expands the time opportunity for you because you now have access to those customers and health care and financials.
+Any call that would be helpful.

 speaker

 Yeah, Gabrielle, thank you so much for that question.
 And yes, we are pretty excited about this fairly big milestone.
-Our partners are super excited, our customers are excited about this.
+Our partners are super excited.
+Our customers are excited about this.
 And maybe just to take a step back, what we announced in Q2 is that we're making it easy for customers to protect sensitive personal information to be able to support compliance with regulations like GDPR and HIPAA.
 And what that means is that we will now support audit logging, authentication features, account security recommendations, all of those things that customers need.
-But more importantly, it is going to help us open up our TAM and be even better at addressing the needs of customers in verticals like healthcare, financial services and insurance.
-And this is a super exciting longer-term opportunity.
-And we think that it's really going to make HubSpot great solution for those verticals and customers with those kinds of use cases.
+But more importantly, it is going to help us open up our TAM and be even better at addressing the needs of customers in verticals like healthcare, financial services, and insurance.
+And this is a super exciting longer-term opportunity, and we think that it's really going to make HubSpot a great solution for those verticals and customers with those kinds of use cases.
 And in terms of Q2, the momentum out of the gate and the customer interest has been very good to see.
 Majority of the activations are from our enterprise customers, which is really not surprising because they have the most sophisticated needs in terms of managing sensitive data.
-We have seen healthy pickups, both in terms of ASP as well as conversion rates in terms of those areas.
-And so there's a lot more to come, but it certainly makes us an even better fit in larger portions of the market.
+We have seen healthy pickup, both in terms of ASP as well as conversion rates in terms of those areas.
+And so there's a lot more to come, but it certainly makes us and even better fit in larger portions of the market.

 speaker